This post is also available in: हिन्दी (Hindi)

 Any disease or condition that affects the structure or functioning of these components can result in pain and loss of function.

+After the symptoms of lower back pain you also need to know about causes of lower back pain.
 There are a number of causes of low backache including mechanical causes, infection, inflammation, trauma, osteoporosis, and others.
 A large majority of cases are due to mechanical causes which can occur due to acute injury, age-related wear and tear, and abnormal structure of the spine.
-The causes are enumerated below:
+The causes of lower back pain are enumerated below:

 1. Muscular problems- muscle spasm and strains: one of the commonest causes of acute back pain.
 Spasm is a sudden involuntary contraction of the muscle.
 Whereas, Strain is a tear in muscles or its tendons.
 These are generally caused by lifting something improperly or something significantly heavy.
 It is also caused by over-stretching and improper body movement.